thaiconv

-thaiconv is a tool for converting text coding for Thai.
+thaiconv is a command line tool for converting text coding for Thai.

 If you have read my Thai email guide then you will know that sending and receiving email in Thai can be beset with problems.
 To help you, thaiconv will determine the coding of a text file and convert it to a coding that you can read.